 - Annual boosters for already vaccinated dogs

-Add in some immune boosting echinacea, some raw garlic (1/2 of a crushed clove per 20kg of body weight), maybe a drop of cod liver oil or some good quality kelp.
+Add in some immune boosting echinacea, some raw garlic (1/2 of a crushed clove per 20kg of body weight, more on feeding garlic to dogs here), maybe a drop of cod liver oil or some good quality kelp.
 A dirty mouth will deplete the immune system.
 Clean up those teeth with some nice raw meaty bones.

 And remember, feeding your dog a nice, healthy, fresh diet that fuels his immune system is probably the best protection from fleas he can get.